Discovering Transforms: A Tutorial on Circulant Matrices, Circular Convolution, and the Discrete Fourier Transform: The Big Picture

 \section{The Big Picture}

-Let $C_x$ be a circulant matrix made from a vector $x$ as in~\req{circ_def}.
-If we use the eigenvectors~\req{S_eigenvec} of $S^*$ as columns of a matrix $W$, the $n$ eigenvalue/eigenvector relationships~\req{circ_eigen} $C_x w^{(m)} = \lambda_m w^{(m)}$ can be written as a single matrix equation as follows \be
+Let $C_a$ be a circulant matrix made from a vector $a$ as in~\req{circ_def}.
+If we use the eigenvectors~\req{S_eigenvec} of $S^*$ as columns of a matrix $W$, the $n$ eigenvalue/eigenvector relationships~\req{circ_eigen} $C_a w^{(m)} = \lambda_m w^{(m)}$ can be written as a single matrix equation as follows \be

-\ee where we have used the fact~\req{DFT_discovery} that the eigenvalues $\lcb \lambda_m\rcb$ of $C_x$ are precisely $\lcb \xh_m\rcb$, the elements of the DFT of the vector $x$.
+\ee where we have used the fact~\req{DFT_discovery} that the eigenvalues of $C_a$ are precisely $\lcb \ah_m\rcb$, the elements of the DFT of the vector $a$.

-The columns of $W$ are mutually orthogonal, and thus $W$ is a unitary matrix (up to a rescaling) $W^*W=WW^*=nI$, or equivalently $W^{-1} = \frac{1}{n} W^*$.
+It is easy to verify that the columns of $W$ are mutually orthogonal\footnote{ This also follows from the fact that the columns of $W$ are the eigenvectors of $S^*$, and since $S^*$ is a normal matrix, it has mutually orthogonal eigenvectors. }, and thus $W$ is a unitary matrix (up to a rescaling) $W^*W=WW^*=nI$, or equivalently $W^{-1} = \frac{1}{n} W^*$.
 Since the matrix $W$ is made up of the eigenvectors of $S^*$, which in turn are made up of various powers of the roots of unity~\req{S_eigenvec}, it has some special structure which is worth examining

-The matrix $W^*$ is thus the matrix $W$ with each entry replaced by its complex conjugate.
+The matrix $W$ is symmetric, $W^*$ is thus the matrix $W$ with each entry replaced by its complex conjugate.
 Furthermore, since for each root of unity $\lb\rho^k\rb^*=\rho^{-k}$, we can therefore write

 Also observe that multiplying a vector by $W^*$ is exactly taking its DFT.
-Indeed the $m$'th row of $W^*y$ is
+Indeed the $m$'th row of $W^*x$ is

 which is exactly the definition~\req{DFT_def} of the DFT.
 Similarly, multiplication by $\frac{1}{n}W$ is taking the inverse DFT